-23 "Fear up harsh" is an interrogation technique that is intended raise the fear level of the detainee, through yelling and physical intimidation, including the throwing of furniture.
-See Tony Lagouranis & Allen Mikaelian, Fear Up Harsh: An Army Interrogator's Dark Journey Through Iraq (NAL Caliber 2007).
+36 "Fear up harsh" is an interrogation technique that is intended raise the fear level of the detainee, through yelling and physical intimidation, including the throwing of furniture.
+See Tony Lagouranis and Allen Mikaelian, Fear Up Harsh: An Army Interrogator's Dark Journey Through Iraq, NAL Caliber: 2007.

-24 SASC Report, supra n.
-5, at 136-137.
+37 SASC Report, supra n.
+18, pp. 136-137.

-$^{^{25}}$ Id. at 138.
-Again, in relation to this interrogation, CITF ordered that its agents not participate in the interrogation because of concern that the interrogation violated U.S. law and policy.
-Id. at 143.
-That interrogation, which included 20-hour a day interrogations use of military working dogs, breaking down the detainee's ego through various forms of humiliation, forced grooming and hooding/use of white and strobe lights, apparently affected the mental state of the detainee, Mahamadou Walid Slahi, such that he was "hearing voices," among other adverse responses.
-Id. at 140.
+38 Id., p.
+138. Again, in relation to this interrogation, CITF ordered that its agents not participate in the interrogation because of concern that the interrogation violated U.S. law and policy.
+Id. at p.
+143. That interrogation, which included 20-hour a day interrogations use of military working dogs, breaking down the detainee's ego through various forms of humiliation, forced grooming and hooding/use of white and strobe lights, apparently affected the mental state of the detainee, Mahamadou Walid Slahi, such that he was "hearing voices," among other adverse responses.
+Id, p.
+140.